 The fees charged throughout the agreement depend on the finance company.
 Some companies will charge a lower lease rate, but make up for it over the term of the agreement in fees, while other companies charge a higher rate and don’t nickel-and-dime your customers throughout the lease term.

 Generally speaking, your customers who finance with GreatAmerica can expect a one-time origination fee.
 Additional fees that might be assessed include late fees for past due payments, and insurance fees if proof of insurance is not provided.
-This article breaks down the fees and extra charges you could get on a lease with a different provider, so you know what to look for.

 You deserve a predictable lease rate schedule, so we go to great lengths to reduce rate volatility.
 We review our rates every year, but don’t change them during every review.
 Lease rates can be impacted by expectations of future rates, which are typically driven by the overall U.S. economic outlook as well as market expectations set by the Federal Reserve policy.